Skip to the main content

 The practice of reflexology is not regulated in Alberta.
 However, reflexology therapists must be registered with a recognized professional association for their clients to be reimbursed for the cost of reflexology services through extended health-care benefits plans.
 Registration with a professional association requires certification.

-A variety of agencies (such as private vocational schools, school boards, the continuing education departments of post-secondary schools) offer personal interest and certification courses in reflexology.
+A variety of agencies such as private vocational schools, school boards, and the continuing education departments of post-secondary schools offer personal interest courses in reflexology.
+Some offer certification.
 Courses are advertised in continuing education brochures and newspapers.
 However, not all courses or programs are recognized or approved by professional associations.

-See the Reflexology Association of Canada (RAC) website for more information on the Registered Canadian Reflexology Therapist (RCRT) designation and the Continuing Education Credit and Professional Development program.
+See the Reflexology Association of Canada (RAC) website for more information on the Registered Canadian Reflexology Therapist (RCRT™) designation and the Continuing Education Credit and Professional Development program.

 Employment & Advancement